 Trap Avoid bribes.
 A bribe is a promise for a behavior, while praise is special attention after the behavior.
 While bribes may work in the short term, praise grows lasting motivation for good behavior and effort.
-For example, instead of saying "If you don't cry and whine, you'll get to play longer outside today" (which is a bribe), try recognizing the behavior after.
-"You were such a big helper in the store today.
+For example, instead of saying "If you don't argue with your sister, you'll get extra game time" (which is a bribe), try recognizing the behavior after.
+"You were helpful in the store today.
 I really appreciate that!"